 You are being emotionally hi-jacked

-An anxiety symptom will manifest in a number of ways – as Phobias, Social Anxiety, Performance Anxiety, Agoraphobia and debilitating and uncontrollable Worrying and projection which is often called Generalised Anxiety Disorder.
+Anxiety symptoms will manifest in a number of ways – as Phobias, Social Anxiety, Performance Anxiety, Agoraphobia and debilitating and uncontrollable Worrying and projection which is often called Generalised Anxiety Disorder.

 Some also argue that OCD (Obsessive Compulsive Disorder) is a manifestation of anxiety as indeed it is – but I prefer to see it an addiction.

-What is the fight or flight response?
+Anxiety Symptoms: What is the fight or flight response?

 And why this has to be understood as central for excellent counselling therapy for anxiety?